nightscout/nightscout.github.io/docs/nightscout/new_user.md

 >
 > **Cons**:
 > Startup company
 > A large amount of Nightscout users might have a negative impact on Railway financials and force them to review the free plan conditions
+> Railway network model causes issues with some follower app and devices

 ### Northflank